saurabhagas/calendly/README.md

 2. Install Kotlin v1.6 (Recommendation is to install IntelliJ IDEA as it comes bundled with Kotlin and makes build tasks simpler)
 3. Clone the project from [GitHub](https://github.com/saurabhagas/calendly)
 4. Build the project using `./gradlew build`
-5. Start the application using `./gradlew bootRun`
+5. Start the application using `./gradlew bootRun` and access it at `localhost:8080`

 ## Project structure
 1. `${projectRoot}/src/main/kotlin` contains the source code where: